Unitary Plan Wind Tunnel (Mountain View, California): Construction

 The Unitary Plan Wind Tunnel was declared a National Historic Landmark in 1985.

 History

 The American West Coast aircraft industry quickly capitalized on the Ames Unitary Plan Wind Tunnel Complex.
 The famed Boeing fleet of commercial transports and the Douglas DC-8, DC-9, and DC-10 were all tested here; as well as military aircraft such as the F-111 fighter, the C-5A Galaxy transport and the B-1 Lancer bomber.
-In addition to aircraft, in the 1960s and 1970s all NASA manned space vehicles including the Space Shuttle and SLS have been tested in the Ames Unitary Plan Wind tunnel complex.
+In addition to aircraft, in the 1960s and 1970s all NASA crewed space vehicles including the Space Shuttle and SLS have been tested in the Ames Unitary Plan Wind tunnel complex.

 Drive system

 The major element of the tunnel complex is its main drive system.
 The main drive consists of four wound-rotor-type induction electric motors connected in tandem.

 Each motor is rated to produce up to 65,000 Horsepower and 7200 volts.
 Combined, the main drive system can produce up to 260,000 horsepower.
 Drive speed is currently controlled by a liquid rheostat system.